 Recent global and national political events reinforce the fact that the study of religions is vital to understanding the world.
 Central problems in a wide range of fields—economics, government, sociology, ethics, history, and many others—can be adequately addressed only by taking religion into account.
-Competency in religious studies indicates the ability to think critically and with historical and cultural learning about the complicated place of religious imagination, motivation, and memory in national and international affairs.
+Competency in religious studies indicates the ability to think critically and with historical and cultural learning about the complicated place of religious motivation, memory and ritual meaning in national and international affairs.
 Such skills have become one marker of an educated person, who is appropriately prepared for the responsibilities and pleasures of democratic citizenship and leadership.

 The Committee on the Study of Religion offers courses on religious traditions from around the world and across history, from ancient to contemporary periods.
 We also offer a wide range of approaches to the study of religion, including ethnographic studies of contemporary communities, philosophy of religion, historical studies, and close examination of classic texts from major religious traditions.
 Additionally, courses from other departments can sometimes count for credit toward a secondary field.